 Co-Owner: Karissa Tunis

 Karissa Tunis is the co-owner of both the parenting website Adore Them and the family event company Milestone Family Expos.
 Through these ventures she is able to share inspiring, heartfelt insight with large audiences within local communities and across the country!
 Her knack for all-things-organization allows her to balance content creation, brand partnerships, and event planning without losing sight of what she wants for her own family.
-Despite her busy schedule, Karissa also makes it a priority to spend quality time with her husband and three children.
+Despite her busy schedule, Karissa also makes it a priority to spend quality time with her husband and five children.
 You will often find her volunteering at her children’s schools, cheering them on from the soccer sidelines, or enjoying the great sites of Charleston, SC with her family.